 - To what extent are marine lake populations genetically connected?

-- Can signatures of selection be detected relating to this local adaptation?
+- Do we find signatures of selection related to specific local adaptation?